markhgn/markhgn.github.io/_posts/2013-01-20-are-content-marketers-wilfully-delusional.md

 * They need to scroll from the top to the bottom in a time-frame indicative of someone actually paying attention to the content contained therein
 * They need to read several articles in a session or across multiple sessions on different devices, not just visit a single article never to return
-* They need to consistently be a repeat visitor, this tells you they are finding the content of significant value to want to come back to refer to what they have seen and to read more
+* They need to be a repeat visitor; this tells you they are finding your content of significant value to want to come back to refer to what they have seen and to read more
 * Finally they need to have not been referred from somewhere else, they should be your readers, not someone else’s readers who are popping by for a quick look; referrals might turn into readers, but they are not yet a reader on that first visit to one article
 * A content destination is about readers not visitors or page views; it is really, really hard to develop and sustain such a space

-In the [next part of this post](http://markhigginson.co.uk/2013/01/21/are-content-marketers-wilfully-delusional-examples/) I will cover some specific examples.
+In the [next part of this post](http://markhigginson.co.uk/2013/01/21/are-content-marketers-wilfully-delusional-examples/) I will cover some specific examples to see if this can work for a 'brand' rather than a 'publisher'.

-(*) In the original version of this piece I used a post from the blog of US SEO business Blueglass, who have subsequently gone out of business, as an example of what not to do.